rohmerj/HYRISK-vignette/README.md

 ## Step 2: uncertainty propagation

 The second step aims at conducting uncertainty propagation, i.e. evaluating the impact of the uncertainty pervading the input on the outcome of the risk assessment model.
-To do so, the main function is *PROPAG*, which implements the Monte-Carlo-based algorithm of [@Baudrit07], named *IRS* (Independent Random Sampling), for jointly handling possibility and probability distributions and the algorithm of [@Baudrit08] for jointly handling possibility, probability distributions and p-boxes.
+To do so, the main function is *PROPAG*, which implements the Monte-Carlo-based algorithm of [Baudrit et al. 2007](https://doi.org/10.1016/j.ijar.2006.07.001), named *IRS* (Independent Random Sampling), for jointly handling possibility and probability distributions and the algorithm of [Baudrit et al. 2008](https://doi.org/10.1016/j.fss.2008.02.013) for jointly handling possibility, probability distributions and p-boxes.

 ### IRS
 ```{r}